OpenDataServices/farm-level-data-standard/docs/05 identification.md

 =========================

 ### Key message
-**In the reference framework a data structure is proposed to uniquely identify objects and model the relationships between these objects.
-The system allows the exchange and merging of data that is structured in a similar way.**  3 Identifiers are used build a structure of data entities interlinked with keys and to maintain this structure.
-These Identifiers are called: 1 the InternalID, 2 the GeoID and 3 the GlobalRecordID.
+**In the reference framework a system of 3 identifiers is proposed to uniquely identify objects and model the relationships between these objects.** These Identifiers are called: 1 the InternalID, 2 the GeoID and 3 the GlobalRecordID.
+The system allows the exchange and merging of data that is structured in a similar way.

 1. **The InternalID** provides a means internally structure the data set uniquely identifying the  objects in the dataset and relations between them.